AdamSpera/scriptswitch/README.md

 ### Easy Install (Recommended)

-If you already have Anaconda and Git installed you can use the **EasyInstall.bat** file!
+If you already have Anaconda, Git, and Python installed you can use the **EasyInstall.bat** file!

 ~ **Download the ```EasyInstall.bat``` file at https://adamspera.dev/scriptswitch** ~

+Recommended: Unzip the folder to the desktop, and run it from there.

-The program file will be saved to the user desktop or at the same directory the bat file is ran from.
-If teh folder does not appear, run teh file again.
+The program folder will be saved to the user desktop or at the same directory the bat file is ran from.
+If the folder does not appear, run the file again.

 ### Manual Installation